Track mileage automatically

 Benefits:

-• Reduction in time spent processing mileage claims
+• Reduction in time spent documenting and processing mileage

 • Decrease in reported mileage (suggesting previous over-reporting)